2020 Summer Olympics: Cultural festival

-A cultural program known as Nippon Festival was scheduled to coincide with the Olympics and Paralympics, running from April to September 2021 as a series of streaming events held by the Tokyo Organizing Committee and other partners.
-The events reflected the themes of "Participation and Interaction", "Towards the Realization of an Inclusive Society" and "Reconstruction of the Tohoku Region".
-The program was either downsized or reformatted to virtual format due to the COVID-19 pandemic and the postponement of the Games.
-One of these events was a concert held on 18 July, which featured J-rock band Wanima, choreography by dancers Aio Yamada and Tuki Takamura, and the presentation of animated "creatures" based on illustrations "embodying the thoughts and emotions of people from across the world".
+A cultural program known as Nippon Festival was scheduled to coincide with the Olympics and Paralympics, based around the themes of "participation and interaction", the "realization of an inclusive society", and the reconstruction of the Tōhoku region; the original plans included events such as Kabuki x Opera (a concert that would have featured stage actor Ichikawa Ebizō XI, opera singers Anna Pirozzi and Erwin Schrott, and the Tokyo Philharmonic Orchestra), an arts and culture festival focusing on disabilities, and a special two-day exhibition sumo tournament at the Ryōgoku Kokugikan shortly after the Olympics.
+This tournament would have differed significantly from the traditional bi-monthly Honbasho tournaments, and featured additional commentary in English and Japanese to help explain the customs and traditions of professional sumo, which are deeply rooted in the Shinto religion.

-The original plans for Nippon Festival included events such as Kabuki x Opera (a concert that would have featured stage actor Ichikawa Ebizō XI, opera singers Anna Pirozzi and Erwin Schrott, and the Tokyo Philharmonic Orchestra), an arts and culture festival focusing on disabilities, and a special two-day exhibition sumo tournament at the Ryōgoku Kokugikan shortly after the Olympics—which would have differed significantly from the traditional bi-monthly Honbasho tournaments, and featured special commentary in English and Japanese to help explain to spectators the customs and traditions of professional sumo, which are deeply rooted in the Shinto religion.
+Due to the COVID-19 pandemic, the original event program was cancelled in April 2020.
+In March 2021, Nippon Festival was revised as a series of events that were either virtual or held in compliance with social distancing protocols, including a streaming concert held on July 18 that featured J-rock band Wanima, choreography by dancers Aio Yamada and Tuki Takamura, and the presentation of animated "creatures" based on illustrations "embodying the thoughts and emotions of people from across the world".
+A 10 m-tall puppet named Mocco—inspired by the writings of Naoki Matayoshi, and designed by illustrator Ryōji Arai based on ideas from Tōhoku youth—toured Iwate, Miyagi, and Fukushimai in support of tsunami recovery efforts.
+It was then transported to Shinjuku Gyo-en in Tokyo in mid-July for an exhibition prior to the Games.